 The Missoula floods flowed into the region, excavating the Channeled Scabland and depositing their sediment loads here.

-Two versions of Washington's Physiographic Divisions Map name the region Columbia Basin (Weissenborn, 1978; WADNR, 2001) as does the "regions" map in Roadside Geology of Washington 2nd Edition (Miller and Cowan, 2017).
+Three versions of Washington's Physiographic Divisions Map name the region Columbia Basin (Campbell, 1962; Weissenborn, 1978; WADNR, 2001) as does the "regions" map in Roadside Geology of Washington 2nd Edition (Miller and Cowan, 2017).

-The Columbia Basin Irrigation Project is a U.S. Bureau of Reclamation project consisting of open canals and headworks that originate at Grand Coulee Dam.
+The Columbia Basin Irrigation Project is a U.S. Bureau of Reclamation-managed network of open canals and headworks that originate at Grand Coulee Dam.
 The project irrigates hundreds of farms in the region via gravity flow.

 Washington Water Power Company's 1923 map of its Spokane Service Area calls it the Columbia Basin.